 (d) Cardholders shall initially attempt to settle disputes with the merchant.
 If the merchant refuses to work with the cardholder, or if 45 days have passed without resolution since receipt of the statement containing the questionable transaction, the cardholders shall formally dispute the transaction with the card-issuing bank.

-(e) When using the purchase card to pay for services and/or supplies received from other Government sources (i.e., DAPS, GSA) stores or depots, Defense Logistics Agency, procurement thresholds do not apply.
-Payment with the card is mandatory for services obtained from the DAPS.
+(e) When using the purchase card to pay for services and/or supplies received from other Government sources (e.g. DLA, GSA) stores or depots, procurement thresholds do not apply.

 (f) Army organizations have the authority to use the GPC up to micro-purchase thresholds at DoD nonappropriated fund instrumentalities (NAFIs), including Army and Air Force Exchange Service facilities, provided the resale activities are within scope of the particular NAFI’s charter.
 Overseas organizations may make purchases up to $50,000 from exchanges only (vice NAFIs) and may use the purchase card as a method of payment.